skip to content

-Professor Yvonne Rogers, Director of the Interaction Centre at UCL, will be our speaker for the 2024 Wheeler Lecture.
-'Supercharging the human mind with AI' will take place here in the William Gates Building at 3 pm on Wednesday 23 October.
+Professor Yvonne Rogers, Director of the Interaction Centre at UCL, was our speaker for the 2024 Wheeler Lecture.
+'Supercharging the human mind with AI' took place here in the William Gates Building on Wednesday 23 October and the recording is below.

 Abstract: